-The full Federal court last week confirmed that all employees (including part-time employees) are entitled to 10 “working days” of personal/carer’s leave per year under the Fair Work Act, regardless of how many hours the employees work per day or how many days are worked per week.
+The full Federal court last week confirmed that all employees (including part-time employees) are entitled to 10 “working days” of personal and/or carer’s leave per year under the Fair Work Act, regardless of how many hours the employees work per day or how many days are worked per week.

-The decision will have wide-ranging implications for employers, the overwhelming majority of whom do not presently accrue personal/carer’s leave in this manner.
+The decision will have wide-ranging implications for employers, the overwhelming majority of whom do not presently accrue personal and/or carer’s leave in this manner.

 Section 96 of the Fair Work Act entitles employees to 10 days personal/carer’s leave per year, which accrues by reference to ordinary hours of work.